bicCluster/learning-cluster/README.md

 In the image above, the three innet machines' hostname are `alpha`, `beta` and `gamma`.
 You can change them to whatever you like.

-During the installation, we need configured network of `losalamos` with eth1 and we don't need to configure the network of three innet machine
+During the installation, we need configured network of `losalamos` with eth1 and we don't need to configure the network of three innet machine during the install process.

 ## Establsh Subnet

 1. Connect servers physically, through the switch and network adapter ports on each machine.
 Usually this step has already been done.
-2. Start from the `losalamos`, set up its static ip to `10.0.0.2`, you can set the different ip whatever you like, but all the ip of each machine should be in the same
+2. Start from the `losamalos` Up the `eth0` network of `losalamos`. using command `sudo ifconfig eth0 up`
+3. Set up its static ip to `10.0.0.2` on 'eth0 .
 3. Set up a dhcp server on `losalamos`.
 The DNS server of CMU are [here](https://www.cmu.edu/computing/partners/dept-computing/services/domain.html) And you cancheck [this](http://askubuntu.com/questions/140126/how-do-i-install-and-configure-a-dhcp-server) for DHCP configuration.
 4. Up the `eth0` network of `losalamos`. using command `sudo ifconfig eth0 up`
-5. Switch to innet machines, setup each `eth1` to `dhcp`.
-You can check this [page](http://inside.mines.edu/CCIT-NET-SS-Configuring-a-Dynamic-IP-Address-Debian-Linux) to help
+5. Switch to innet machines, up the `eth1`, and set up each `eth1` to `dhcp`.
+You can check this [page](http://inside.mines.edu/CCIT-NET-SS-Configuring-a-Dynamic-IP-Address-Debian-Linux) to help.
+Or you can set up the static IP to the three innet machine as the image above, this [page](https://help.ubuntu.com/14.04/serverguide/network-configuration.html) can help you to set up the static ip, you need to set the `address`(staic ip),`netmask`(255.255.255.0),`gateway`(the static IP of losamalos) and`dns-nameservers`(128.2.184.224).
+And these configuration will take effect after you reboot the machine
-6. You should be able to ping each other now using ip
+7. You should be able to ping each other now using ip
-7. Edit `/etc/hosts` files on four machines, telling them the connections between ip and domain and hostname
+8. Edit `/etc/hosts` files on four machines, telling them the connections between ip and domain and hostname.
+This [page](http://linux.die.net/man/5/hosts) can guide you how to set
-8. You should be able to ping each other now using domain or hostname
+9. You should be able to ping each other now using domain or hostname

 ## Iptables